hpsaturn/espnow-camera/README.md

-## ESPNow ESP32 Streaming Camera
+## ESPNow Camera

-Proof of concept of ESP32Camera using ESPNow broadcast to others ESP32 using ESPNow
+Proof of concept using an ESP32 camera and ESPNow on broadcast mode to have video streaming to others ESP32 using ESPNow.

 ## Build